Helpful Tips for Possible Maintenance Issues

 - All of the ranges (and ovens) at King & Queen Apartments are powered by electricity.
 When a newer oven is turned on, it is possible that a faint, plastic smell may emit from the oven.
 This is completely normal.

 - If experiencing a spark from an electric stove, do not attempt to operate it and contact management.

 - If your oven is not heating up, it is typically the issue is due to a non-functional heating element.
 The best way to check this is with an oven thermometer.
 Contact management.

 - If you find that a range top burner is not heating up, or does not heat up consistently, it may not be plugged in all of the way.
-If the contacts to the burner is not fully inserted into the receptacle located on the other side (inside) the opening of the drip pan, the burner will not function properly.
+If the contacts to the burner are not fully inserted into the receptacle located on the other side (inside) the opening of the drip pan, the burner will not function properly.
 First, make sure that the burner in question is not turned on, and the dial on the range top is in the “off” position.
 Then, gently push the burner into the opening of the drip pan.
 Test the element by turning the dial to that burner in the “on position” to see if the burner begins to heat up.
 If this does not correct the problem, contact management.

 The apartments are on a central heating system/boiler and each apartment is equipped with heating units that were installed in 2014.
 The heating system is typically turned on in mid-October and is typically on through mid-April.

 - To operate the heating system when the heat has been turned on, please refer to this post about the heating system.

 - Adjust the thermostat to the desired or “set point” temperature setting (pressing the up or down arrows).

 The current temperature, as well as, the setpoint temperature setting is displayed on the digital display.
 When the setpoint temperature is set above the actual temperature, the fan to the heating unit will cut on to raise the temperature to the desired temperature setting.
 Once the setpoint temperature has been reached, the fan will cut off.